sooyeonLim/ASAP/README.md

 ## Usage
 ![image](https://github.com/sooyeonLim/ASAP/assets/52401652/ac5976af-0633-4b84-879f-4d17337f29d6)
 1. **Load Data:**
-    - Click on the magnifying glass icon in the "Load Data" section to open a file dialog.
+    - Click on the icon in the "Load Data" section to open a file dialog.
     - Select one or more .dm files that you want to analyze.
 2. **Automated Analysis:**
     - After loading the data, click the "Start" button.